Satjr/sw-parallax/README.md

 This project is about implementing a responsive webpage about star wars with parallax elements.
 ## Getting Started

-First you will need npm installed on your machine
++ First you will need nodejs installed on your machine in order to use npm

-Once you cloned the project all you need to do is :
++ Clone the project

++ Go into the sw-parallax folder and run the following commands:

 ```
 npm install